Bee Cards

 • Used to be a species of south-east England

-• Occasionally seen further north and in Wales
+• Occasionally was seen further north and in Wales

-• Found on wetlands and flowery, open meadows and grasslands
+• Habitat: previously found on wetlands and flowery, open meadows and grasslands

 Shrill carder bee